neotree/neotree-editor/README.md

 ## Server configuration

-- Create file: `.env`.
+- Create file: `.env`
-- Copy and paste the content in `.env-example` into the new file.
+- Copy and paste the content in `.env-example` into the new file
-- Change the values to your needs.
+- Change the values to your needs

 ## Scripts